ratwolfzero/hopalong_python/README.md

 #### Conclusions

 Considering the previously described factors, both methods effectively highlight areas of point concentrations during **visualization**.
-This is demonstrated in the following comparison panel with normalized heatmap and histogram density matrix.
+This is demonstrated in the following comparison panel with normalized density heatmap and histogram density matrix.

 The images were rendered as follows: